orbitalflower/orbitalflower.github.io/_posts/2017-06-19-tome-and-blood.md

 Another group tied to a prestige class.
 I recall a game developer (Monte Cook?
-I've forgotten) saying that prestige classes were definitely intended to be linked to groups or guilds like this, and that this intent was broken by later prestige classes like Mystic Theurge that didn't have any lore to them, as well as players level-dipping into multiple prestige classes for the optimal build.
+I've forgotten) saying that prestige classes were definitely intended to be linked to groups or guilds like this[^11], and that this intent was broken by later prestige classes like Mystic Theurge that didn't have any lore to them, as well as players level-dipping into multiple prestige classes for the optimal build.
 _Complete Arcane_ even suggests that high level members Arcane Order often